rain1024/LifeChallenge/README.md

-# Life Challenge
+# Life

-An android app for simple life challenges
+An android app for life

 ## Screenshot